sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 A high value here indicates a possible goroutine leak.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#symbols-go-goroutines).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#symbols-go-goroutines).

 <sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>